 HR & Recruiting

-Drafting learning and training content with AI
+Drafting and structuring learning and training content

 Why the human is still essential here